Brock Bierman: Life and career

 Bierman helped establish the European Democracy Youth Network (EDYN), an NGO of civic activists, political leaders and journalists in 23 countries which he helped create during his tenure at USAID to bring young leaders together to push back against polarization, and find common ground against authoritarian revisionism.
 To implement EDYN, Bierman worked extensively with his implementing partners, the International Republican Institute and the National Democratic Institute.

 Bierman served as acting CEO of the Millennium Challenge Corporation (MCC) in 2018, but was removed by the White House after two months following a dispute with Karen Sessions (the wife of Texas Representative Pete Sessions) that arose when Bierman instituted a hiring freeze on political appointees within the organization.
 Prior to the hiring freeze and subsequent dispute, The Washington Post had reported that the White House had been rewarding Trump supporters with jobs within the MCC, with the previous acting CEO Robert Blau resigning amid controversy over the political nature of those placements.

 Before joining Worldwide Friends and starting Ukraine Focus, Bierman spearheaded an effort in partnership with George Tuka, former deputy minister and governor of Luhansk Oblast, Ukraine to deliver ambulances and medical supplies to the Ukrainian frontlines with the partnership of Rotary International and the Andrew Sabin Family Foundation.

-In May 2022, Bierman was named President and CEO of Worldwide Friends Foundation, a New York-based 501c3 humanitarian organization, to immediately administer the organization's current mission, UkraineFriends.org which had been operating buses daily to evacuate nearly 30,000 Ukrainian women, children and seniors from Lviv, Ukraine to Przemysl, Poland, and through a partnership with Airbnb offering vouchers to temporarily house 14,000 evacuees, and to support needs related to mental health, foreign language, translation services, and reconstruction/repatriation after the war.
+In May 2022, Bierman was named president and CEO of Worldwide Friends Foundation, a New York-based 501(c)(3) humanitarian organization, to immediately administer the organization's current mission, UkraineFriends.org which had been operating buses daily to evacuate nearly 30,000 Ukrainian women, children and seniors from Lviv, Ukraine to Przemysl, Poland, and through a partnership with Airbnb offering vouchers to temporarily house 14,000 evacuees, and to support needs related to mental health, foreign language, translation services, and reconstruction/repatriation after the war.

 Bierman has made eleven trips to Ukraine since April, first to review refugee centers with a focus to assess their needs, and more help to personally deliver 90 ambulances.
 While in Ukraine Bierman has met with members of the Territorial Defense Forces, the Ministry of Health and local and state officials and volunteers to help assist internally displaced people (IDP's).
-In January of 2023, Bierman supported the Mayor of Bucha, Andrii Federuk's trip to the United States, where they visited Washington DC, New York and Pennsylvania.
+In January 2023, Bierman supported the Mayor of Bucha, Andrii Federuk's trip to the United States, where they visited Washington DC, New York and Pennsylvania.

 In addition to serving as a government official across several Federal agencies, Bierman has also served stints in the private sector, including as a business executive for Ancestry.com.

+Personal life

-He is married to Lisa Bierman and has two children.
+Bierman is married to Lisa Bierman and has two children.